Shibaura-WebDesign-2025/Assignment_2/README.md

 ### Part 2: Adding and linking images

 In this exercise, you’ll add images to pages and use them as links.
 All of the full-size photos and thumbnails (small versions of the images) you need have been created for you, and I’ve given you a head start on the HTML files with basic styles as well.
-Please download the zip file ex2-2.zip from SCOMB and unzip the file.
+Please download the zip file ex2-2.
 You will find gallery folder.

 Put a copy of the gallery folder on your hard drive, making sure to keep it organized as you find it.